gaetanX21/gaetanX21.github.io/_projects/kg-for-bfm.md

 In a similar fashion, the objective of a BFM is to develop *rich biological representations*, ideally across all modalities.
 A similar metaphor applies here: just like a biology researcher must spend years, even decades, studying the field to build a valid mental model, a BFM must process vast amounts of data to form a robust internal representation of the complex processes underlying life.

-Thus, LLMs and BFMs are both trained to create *meaningul data representations* of their respective domains.
+Thus, LLMs and BFMs are both trained to create *meaningful data representations* of their respective domains.
 The catch is that **the complexities of biology and human knowledge are fundamentally different!** This is clear if we think in terms of *time-scale* and *organization* (or entropy):

 > Time-scale: If we define the beginning of “human knowledge” as the invention of writing, then we have been producing knowledge for about 5,000 years.
 This sounds like a lot until you remember that life on Earth began about 4 billion years ago with the apparition of single-cell organisms.
 >